 - We advanced client’s application with our client’s preferred bank and set-up a face-to-face meeting with our Client’s legal representative and Nepalese banks to complete the corporate account opening process.

 - Within 2 weeks thereafter, the bank sends the account numbers directly to our Client.

 - Our Client received internet banking access within 1 week of making the initial deposit to the corporate account.
 Our Client could now access their bank account remotely from anywhere in the world.

-- Following engagement completion, Healy Consultants Group PLC couriered a full company kit to our Client, including i) a Nepal branch Certificate of Registration, ii) PAN Registration iii) any banking documents in our possession;
+- Following engagement completion, Healy Consultants Group couriered a full company kit to our Client, including i) a Nepal branch Certificate of Registration, ii) PAN Registration iii) any banking documents in our possession;

 - Simultaneously, I emailed our Client a proforma Nepal branch sales invoice on our Client company headed stationery; complying with Nepal commercial law including i) company name and number and ii) corporate tax number and iii) legal registered office address and iv) multi-currency corporate bank account numbers;

 - For Staff learning purposes, we requested our USA Client supplied for engagement feedback;

 - Our Business Website Department also requested a professional reference from our Client as well as an online review;

 - Annually thereafter, Healy Consultants Group in-house Accounting and Tax Department assists our Client timely accurately and completely discharge their Nepal monthly, quarterly and annual reporting obligations.